-The Nuclear Emergency Response Headquarters established and publicly announced guidelines on the local governments' formulation of inspection plans for radionuclide in foods, and the handling of the restriction of distribution based on the Act on Special Measures concerning Nuclear Emergency Preparedness.
+The Nuclear Emergency Response Headquarters established and publicly announced guidelines on the local governments' formulation of inspection plans for radionuclide in foods, and the handling of the restriction on distribution based on the Act on Special Measures concerning Nuclear Emergency Preparedness.

-Now, on the basis of the results of inspections conducted since April 2013, necessary revisions are made to the "Concepts of Inspection Planning and the Establishment and Cancellation of Items and Areas to which Restriction of Distribution and/or Consumption of Foods concerned Applies" concerning radioactive materials in foods.
+Today, on the basis of the results of inspections conducted since April 2014, necessary revisions are made to the "Concepts of Inspection Planning and the Establishment and Cancellation of Items and Areas to which Restriction on Distribution and/or Consumption of Foods concerned Applies" concerning radioactive materials in foods.

-[Reference 2] Major revised points
+[Major revised points]